telerik/blazor-docs/components/textbox/overview.md

 * `InputMode` - a `string` that maps to the [`inputmode`](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/inputmode) attribute of the HTML element.
 You can use it to instruct the rendering device to show a suitable virtual keyboard (for example, one optimized for entering an URL or an email).
 Make sure to use values that make sense for a text input.
 For example, if you need a numerical input, use the TelerikNumericTextBox component, or the TelerikDatePicker for dates.

-* `Label` - the `label` element rendered next to the `input` to provide the user with information on its purpose.
-It covers the input in a fashion similar to a placeholder, and animates up on focus.
-If you don't want this effect or the height increase it causes, use the `Id` parameter to attach your own `<label>` tag.

 * `Name` - the `name` attribute of the HTML element.
 It is usually required so the `AutoComplete` will be honored by the browser.

 * `Password` - when set to `true`, the HTML element renders `type="password"` so that the user input is hidden.
 You can find examples of validation and reveal buttons in the [Live Demo: Password Textbox](https://demos.telerik.com/blazor-ui/textbox/password)